 Dr. John Hovanesian

 Dr. Hovanesian has served as Vice President of Programs for the Armenian Eye Care Project since 1997.
 He travels with Dr. Ohanesian and several other colleagues to Armenia each year to provide medical and surgical teaching, equipment and pharmaceuticals.
 The teaching programs have helped Armenian surgeons become more self-sufficient.
 More recently, Dr. Hovanesian has seen great improvement in the fight against a growing wave of blindness in the country.
 Apart from visits to Armenia, in 2011 Dr. Hovanesian participated in a mission trip to Fiji.
 During his visit, he treated hundreds of men, women, and children in need throughout the country.

 Dr. Edward Kim

 Dr. Edward Kim donates his time regularly to teach medical students and ophthalmology residents at the University of California, Irvine (UCI).
 During each student’s three years of residency, they focus on learning coursework, understanding anatomy, practicing techniques for surgery and more.
-In recent years, Dr. Kim’s time at UCI has been even more fulfilling as he teaches his own son, whom is expected to finish his residency in 2012.
-In addition to his teachings, Dr. Kim has also participated in numerous international eye missions trips to countries such as Haiti, Mexico and Tonga.
+In recent years, Dr. Kim’s time at UCI has been even more fulfilling as he taught his own son who completed his UCI Ophthalmology residency in 2012 and later joined Harvard Eye Associates in 2012.
+In addition to his teachings, Dr. Kim has also participated in numerous international eye missions trips to countries such as Haiti, Mexico, and Tonga.